erl_prim_loader

 read_file_info/1

-is a symbolic link,
+except that if is a symbolic link,

 information about the link will be returned in the file_info

-field of the record will be set to
+record and the type field of the record will be set to

-is not a symbolic link, this function
+If is not a symbolic link, this function

-returns exactly the same result as read_file_info/1
+returns exactly the same result as read_file_info/1.

 On platforms that do not support symbolic links, this function

-is always equivalent to read_file_info/1
+is always equivalent to read_file_info/1.

 set_path/1